yeyingsrc/java-chains/README.md

 ⚠️ Only JDK8 is supported.
 Temurin8/Zulu8 JDK is recommended.

-Use `java -jar web-chains.jar` to start.
+Use `java -jar java-chains.jar` to start.
 A randomly generated password will be printed after each startup.

 Default listening address is 0.0.0.0.
 Login page: `http://your-ip:8011` (Use the username and password here to log in).